OakAlice/ImpalaProject/README.md

 This section of the code is for roughly aligning each of the videos with the corresponding section of the accelerometer data.
 This was finicky as every camera had a different datetime encoding and therefore there is a lot of manual work required.
 * [Extracting All Video Metadata](https://github.com/OakAlice/ImpalaProject/blob/main/Scripts/RoughAlignment/VideoAndAccelInfoExtraction.R)
 * [Matching the Video to Accelerometer Section](https://github.com/OakAlice/ImpalaProject/blob/main/Scripts/RoughAlignment/FlaggingAccelSections.R)
 * These matched data sources were then imported into the custom matlab GUI designed by [Chris Clemente](https://github.com/cclemente/Animal_accelerometry/tree/main/Matlab_scripts).
-[Sync Station GUI for Data Annotation](https://github.com/OakAlice/ImpalaProject/tree/main/Scripts/Sync_Station) This version of the GUI includes minor modifications making it more accesible for Mac users, as well as enabling multiple layers of simultaneous behavioural annotation.
+A newer version of the GUI ([Sync Station GUI for Data Annotation](https://github.com/OakAlice/ImpalaProject/tree/main/Scripts/Sync_Station)) includes minor modifications making it more accesible for Mac users, as well as enabling multiple layers of simultaneous behavioural annotation.

 ## Part 3: Developing Supervised Classification Model
 Code for this section of the project largely duplicated from projects I worked on previously but has been updated to the specific use-case of the impala data.